-OpenWebRX is a relatively new software application specifically for listening to On-Line SDRs using a web browser.
+OpenWebRX is a software application specifically for listening to On-Line SDRs using a web browser.
 It is a web based server and interface for remotely accessing RTL-SDRs and SDRPlay's.
 The software was written by Andras Retzler, an open source enthusiast, engineer, and radio amateur.
 He wrote OpenWebRX for his Bachelor's degree in electronic engineering for his thesis.
 Andras published his thesis for all to read.
 You can download it here.
 It's very good!

 Here are some selected YouTube Videos I recommend that you watch on OpenWebRX.

 The first time I saw this application, I was really impressed.
 So I contacted Andras to get me started using my RTL-SDR dongle and my NooElec Ham-It-Up converter to serve 40 meters (or any band I configure) over the internet using a RaspBerry Pi 3.
 I was able to come up with the following webpage by following Andras's instructions: